Advertise with Us!

 Learn more about Front-end here

-Server-side: When procedures and processes are performed on the server, they are deemed server-side.
-On the other hand, client-side is at the end of the user.
-Many programming languages are designed for server-side programming such as PHP, Perl, and ASP.
+When procedures and processes are performed on the server, they are deemed server-side.
+On the other hand, the client-side is at the end of the user.
+Many programming languages are designed for server-side programmings such as PHP, Perl, and ASP.
 With the internet boom, almost all websites make use of both server-side and client-side processing.
 An excellent example of a server-side script is a search engine.

 Learn more about server-side here